bbauska/Coursera-Bootstrap/readme.md

 page, and then come back and have a look at the final result of this exercise.

-Going back to your Editor, I\'m going to add a few more CSS classes into my style structure, it is a file, so I\'m going to go in there and then add a class called Jumbotron.
+Going back to your Editor, I&apos;m going to add a few more CSS classes into my style structure, it is a file, so I&apos;m going to go in there and then add a class called Jumbotron.

-You\'ll see that we have already applied the Jumbotron to our header there.
+You&apos;ll see that we have already applied the Jumbotron to our header there.

 Now, if I add more properties to this Jumbotron class here, this will be applied to the Jumbotron, in addition to the standard default Jumbotron that bootstrap already includes.

-I\'m going to add in a few more things, I\'m going to add in a padding of 70 and 30 pixel on its surroundings, and then a margin of zero pixel all around, and I will set the background of this to 9575CD.
+I&apos;m going to add in a few more things, I&apos;m going to add in a padding of 70 and 30 pixel on its surroundings, and then a margin of zero pixel all around, and I will set the background of this to 9575CD.